 This wasn't the first screen version of Harris' novel; the year it was published (1956), it was adapted for television as an episode of The U.S. Steel Hour starring Paul Newman as Henry, with Albert Salmi as Bruce and a young George Peppard appearing as the ballplayer who sings "Streets of Laredo".

 - Accidental Misnaming: Henry's teammates call him "Author" because he wrote a book.
 Bruce misheard it and calls Henry "Arthur".

-- Bland-Name Product: The Mammoths are wearing uniforms identical to the New York Yankees, while the other teams they play wear the uniforms of the New York Mets, Boston Red Sox, Pittsburgh Pirates, Cleveland Indians and Philadelphia Phillies.
-They all apparently play in the same fictional league, since in '73, there's no way the Yankees would be playing the Mets, Pirates or Phillies.
+- Bland-Name Product: The fictional Mammoths wear uniforms identical to those of the New York Yankees, while the other teams they play wear the uniforms of the New York Mets, Boston Red Sox, Pittsburgh Pirates, Cleveland Indians and Philadelphia Phillies.
+They all apparently play in the same fictional league, since in '73, there's no way the Yankees would be playing the Mets, Pirates or Phillies (outside of the World Series, anyway).
 The film thanks all of those real MLB clubs at the end, so they did have the option of using the real Yankees name, but the film remained faithful to the book.

 - Breaking the Fourth Wall: The original 1956 television adaptation had Newman address the camera directly when he narrated.

 - Character Depth: The book and film hit all three dimensions.
-The entire story is about how Henry deals with Bruce's ailment; the fact that the Mammoths are gunning for the World Series championship is almost incidental.
+The entire story is about how Henry deals with Bruce's ailment; the fact that the Mammoths are gunning for the pennant is almost incidental.

 - Character Narrator : As with the entire Henry Wiggens tetrology, the film is entirely from Henry's perspective and his narration.
 He's not omniscient, so he has no idea what the other characters are thinking.